polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 The word _"Hyperlambda"_ originates from _"hyper"_ and _"lambda"_, implying _"web functions"_.
 In order to understand Hyperlambda's usefulness, it is therefor valuable to use Hyperlambda to create an HTTP REST endpoint.
-To create an HTTP REST endpoint, we will need to create a Hyperlambda file.
+To create an endpoint, we will need to create a Hyperlambda file.
 Use for instance the _"Files"_ menu item in the Magic Dashboard, and open up the folder called _"modules"_.
 Create a new folder inside of this folder, and name your new folder _"tutorials"_.